 The IAIS ICPs set out the fundamentals of effective insurance supervision.
 They serve as a basic benchmark for insurance supervisors in all jurisdictions and can be used when establishing a supervisory regime or for identifying areas in existing regimes that need to be improved.
 They are intended to be flexible enough to apply to the variety of insurance supervisory regimes, regardless of maturity, as well as to both insurance legal entities and insurance groups.
 They apply to the supervision of insurers whether private or government-controlled insurers that compete with private enterprises, wherever their business is conducted, including through e-commerce.

 The ICP material is presented in order that the hierarchy can be clearly understood.
 Principle statements, at the highest level in the hierarchy, describe the essential elements of a supervisory regime to promote a well-functioning insurance sector.
-Standards set out the key, high level requirements for successfully implementing the ICPs.
-Standards must be met to demonstrate full observance with core principles.
-Guidance material, the lowest level in the hierarchy, elaborates on the meaning of a standard and provides examples of possible ways to comply with or implement a principle statement or standard.
+Standards set out the key, high level requirements for successfully implementing the principle statements.
+Standards must be met to demonstrate full observance of the related principle statement.
+Guidance material, the lowest level in the hierarchy, elaborates on the meaning of or provides examples of possible ways to implement a principle statement or standard.